rabbitmq/amqp091-go/README.md

 ## License

-BSD 2 clause - see LICENSE for more details.
+BSD 2 clause, see LICENSE for more details.